Mahoskian/Duplicate-Media-Grouper/README.md

 This tool scans an `input/` directory, computes perceptual hashes for images or video frames, groups similar files by Hamming distance, and moves each group into its own folder under `output/`.

+> **Note:** On each script run, any files previously grouped in `output/` will be moved back into `input/` to prevent accidental data loss and ensure a consistent reprocessing loop.

 ## Script Variants

 ### dHash (Difference Hash)